Quality, Patient Safety, and Outcomes Research

 - 4. Plan the development of a new questionnaire

 - 5. Understand the role of patient-centered outcomes research in improving health, including its place in the U.S. research portfolio; the importance of stakeholders in the research process, and policy implications related to implementation

 - 6. Identify study designs and methodologies unique to patient outcomes research

 The certificate is open to currently enrolled masters, doctoral, and post-doctoral students at The Johns Hopkins University Schools of Medicine, Nursing, and Public Health, as well as School of Medicine residents and fellows engaged in outcomes and comparative effectiveness research.
 It is also offered to non-degree students with at least a baccalaureate degree from an accredited college or university, a strong record of successful academic performance, and a minimum of three years (full-time equivalent) of professional experience in a related health care field.

-All others (masters, doctoral, and post-doctoral students from the Schools of Medicine and Nursing; School of Medicine residents and fellows; and non-degree students)must apply to the program using the school’s online application.
-Applications are accepted throughout the year.
-The certificate application includes official transcripts from all post-secondary schools, a CV or resume, a statement of purpose vis-à-vis the certificate, and one letter of recommendation.
+Non-JHU applicants (applicants who are not currently enrolled in a degree program at the Johns Hopkins University) must also apply using the school’s online application before they begin taking certificate courses.
+The certificate application includes official transcripts from all post-secondary schools, a CV, a statement of purpose vis-à-vis the certificate, one letter of recommendation, and written approval from the student's academic advisor to pursue the certificate.
 Transcripts from non-US institutions must be approved by a credentialing agency.
-Degree students must include a brief written statement from their academic advisor giving approval to take the certificate courses.
+The application does not require scores from the GRE, TOEFL, or ILETS.
 The certificate program will review the applications and notify each applicant of its admissions decision.
 Only those approved by the certificate admissions committee may earn the certificate.